TyrusChristiana/jLEDinator/README.txt

 I had this idea a while back that it would be cool to translate images or color arrays into divs within a container.
 This is the outcome of that idea.

+This version needs to be run on localhost or an actual site.
+Opening it from the filesystem causes Unable to get image data from canvas because the canvas has been tainted by cross-origin data. main.js:118 Uncaught Error: SecurityError: DOM Exception 18